RetainCountZero/SQL-Scripts/README.md

   How to create RESOURCE2, create a tablespace, create a user and grant sufficient privileges.
 After using this script a new 'Mandant' can be created in the 'BelVis Benutzerverwaltung'.
   Also a hint how to drop users no longer required.

+* BelVis-Systeminfo-Correction.sql

+  This scripts sets the values of the tablespace and indexspace.
+It can be applied after an import with the remap\_schema and remap\_tablespace options and before a run of dbmaintenance.exe.